 This was the view from our airplane as we descended into Phuket.

-And we even canoed and swam in Phang Nga Bay which was one of the hardest hit areas in terms of loss of life and property destruction.
+And we even canoed and swam in Phang Nga Bay which was one of the hardest hit areas in terms of loss of life and property destruction during the tsunami.

 I feel so blessed to have experienced such an amazing trip and even more blessed to have returned home safely.
 Never in my life did I imagine I would visit such an exotic location.
 Thailand is magnificent and a place I will forever cherish.